-The doctoral program in Nursing prepares nurse scholars to possess a body of knowledge about theory, processes, and methods of inquiry in the discipline of nursing.
+The PhD in Nursing program prepares nurse scholars to possess a body of knowledge about theory, processes, and methods of inquiry in the discipline of nursing.
 The program allows students to contribute to disciplinary and interdisciplinary knowledge in nursing and healthcare on the basis of sound conceptual, methodological, and ethical decision-making.
 Students in the BSN to PhD track will have focused support in grant writing for programs such as the National Research Service Award (NRSA).
-Although courses will be offered online, students will be required to be on-campus to work with a faculty reseacher.
+Although courses will be offered online, students are expected to actively engage in research activities with faculty, which may require on-campus time.

 At the completion of the PhD in Nursing Program, graduates will be able to:

 - Conduct research to generate a body of knowledge and test theories that advance nursing science.

 - Develop a program of scholarship that integrates research, teaching, leadership, and service to the profession.

 - Contribute to interdisciplinary solutions that advance health care in a global society.

 International students (F or J visa) are required to enroll in a full-time course load of 9 credit hours during the fall and spring semesters.
 Only 3 of the 9 credit hours may be taken in a completely online format.
 For a detailed listing of enrollment requirements for international students, please visit http://global.ucf.edu/.
 If you have questions, please consult UCF Global at 407-823-2337.